JackkGGs/EfJobR/README.md

 ### 3. Set Up Your Discord Bot Token and Gemini API Key
 - Create a bot on the [Discord Developer Portal](https://discord.com/developers/applications).
 - Create a [Gemini Flash-Lite 2.5 Key](https://aistudio.google.com/apikey)
-- Obtain the Bot Token and Gemini API Key and save them in a new Python file named config.py in the root directory of your project.
-Should be on a different variable.
+- Obtain the Bot Token and Gemini API Key and save them in config.py.

-### 5. Run the Bot
+### 4. Run the Bot
-Once the setup is complete, you can run the bot (note that the terminal must be on the same directory as your code) with:
+Once the setup is complete, you can run the bot (note that the terminal must be in the same directory as your code) with:

 ```bash
 python bot.py
 ```

+## Usage
+This bot only uses one command, and that is:
+`!job_recommendations [your interests]`

+However, if the user values more privacy, you can use:
+`!job_recommendations lets talk on the dms for more privacy.`

+# Thanks.
+This repo is completely open source.